Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### singleAnnotationDialog

-Set to `true` if only one annotation dialog should open at a time, or `false` if one or more.
+Set to `true` if only one annotation dialog should open at a time, or `false` if one or more annotation dialogs should open.

 Default value: `true`